-- Trump Tower Manila is an unabashedly luxurious project set to open next year.
+- Trump Tower Manila is an unabashedly luxurious project that was quietly opened in 2017.
 Trump’s partner on the project, Jose E. B. Antonio, was named as a special envoy to the U.S. before the election.
 Trump received up to $5 million in royalties from the project in each of the last two years reported on his disclosures, funneled through one of his two Trump Marks Philippines corporations.

 - Much of Trump’s interests in China are speculative.
 Trump Organization officials have previously said they have a team in Shanghai and are looking to establish hotels and in Shenzhen and Beijing.
 Trump’s disclosure notes nine companies associated with the country, but so far he hasn’t cracked the Chinese market.
-Post-election, any plans to expand into China are “pretty much off,” Trump Hotels CEO Eric Danziger said at an investment summit in late January.
+Post-election, any plans to expand the hotel chain into China are “pretty much off,” Trump Hotels CEO Eric Danziger said at an investment summit in January 2017.

-- But other business prospects might still be viable: After a protracted legal battle, China granted Trump a 10-year trademark for Trump-branded construction services on Feb.
-14. Trump received preliminary approval for at least 38 other (more recently filed) trademarks in the country several weeks later.
-And Ivanka Trump, the president’s daughter-cum-advisor, had three of her brand’s trademarks approved by the Chinese government on the same day she dined with the country’s president.
+- But other business prospects might still be viable: After a protracted legal battle, China granted Trump a 10-year trademark for Trump-branded construction service just a few weeks after his inauguration.
+Trump received preliminary approval for at least 38 other (more recently filed) trademarks in the country several weeks later.
+And Ivanka Trump, the president’s daughter-cum-advisor, had three of her brand’s trademarks approved by the Chinese government on the same day in April 2017 she dined with the country’s president.

 - China’s largest state-owned bank pays the Trump Organization about $2 million a year to rent office space in Manhattan’s Trump Tower.
 The bank, which was the building’s largest tenant as of a few years ago, can renegotiate its lease in 2019—before Trump’s four-year term is over.